 Between the ages of 1 and 6 (but often not until age 4), capillaries in the skin and eyes become dilated and visible.
 The dilated capillaries (telangiectasia), called spider veins, are usually most obvious on the eyeballs, ears, and sides of the neck.

 The endocrine system Endocrine Glands The endocrine system consists of a group of glands and organs that regulate and control various body functions by producing and secreting hormones.
-Hormones are chemical substances that affect... read more may be affected, resulting in small testes (in boys), infertility Overview of Infertility Infertility is usually defined as the inability of a couple to achieve a pregnancy after repeated intercourse without contraception for 1 year.
-Frequent intercourse without birth control usually... read more , and diabetes Diabetes Mellitus (DM) Diabetes mellitus is a disorder in which the body does not produce enough or respond normally to insulin, causing blood sugar (glucose) levels to be abnormally high.
-Urination and thirst are... read more .
+Hormones are chemical substances that affect... read more may be affected, resulting in small testes (in boys), infertility Overview of Infertility Infertility is usually defined as the inability to achieve a pregnancy after 1 year of regular sexual intercourse without birth control.
+Frequent intercourse without birth control usually results... read more , and diabetes Diabetes Mellitus (DM) Diabetes mellitus is a disorder in which the body does not produce enough or respond normally to insulin, causing blood sugar (glucose) levels to be abnormally high.
+Symptoms of diabetes may... read more .

 Sinus and lung infections recur, often leading to pneumonia Pneumonia in Immunocompromised People Pneumonia is infection of the lungs.
 Pneumonia in people whose immune system is weakened or impaired (for example, by acquired immunodeficiency syndrome [AIDS], cancer, organ transplantation... read more and chronic lung disorders such as bronchiectasis Bronchiectasis Bronchiectasis is an irreversible widening (dilation) of portions of the breathing tubes or airways (bronchi) resulting from damage to the airway wall.
 The most common cause is severe or repeated... read more (irreversible widening due to chronic inflammation of the airways).